 The reason the amounts for retirement are less than your current earnings is that many of your everyday expenses won’t apply any more when you retire.
 For example, you won’t be commuting to work, you’re unlikely to have childcare costs, and with any luck you’ll have paid off your mortgage, too.

-So if you earn the average UK salary of around £24,500, the guidelines suggest you’d need around 67% of that for a comfortable retirement.
-That works out as about £16,500 a year.
+So if you earn the average UK salary of around £30,472 per year 1, the guidelines suggest you’d need around 67% of that for a comfortable retirement.
+That works out as about £20,000 a year.
 Of course, your living costs may be more or less than the guidelines suggest, depending on your lifestyle.
-We’re all different, after all.
+The Pensions and Lifetime Savings Association launched their ‘Retirement Living Standards’ in 2019 which give a broad indication of what could be needed for a minimum, moderate or comfortable life in retirement.
+To see their standards and get an idea of living costs for each lifestyle, visit https://www.retirementlivingstandards.org.uk/

 So how much might you need to save?